runspired/rfcs/text/0000-ember-data-collections.md

 - Don't do this: Continued maintenance headaches and support requests around cache problems, pagination, manipulation, and proxy issues.
 - Land Collection as a private feature replacing parts of the internals, bring public over time.
-- **TODO is an addon feasible**

 ## Unresolved questions

 - ResourceIdentifier vs Resource membership in a Collection, json-api allows for collections of identifiers
-- META RFC or RFC Issue for presenting the comprehensive vision for `ember-data` into which this RFC fits.
-- RFC for `buildURL()` potentially as `store.buildURL`, helper and how to use it to provide a url to `store.fetchCollection`
 - RFC for a simpler adapter/serializer model, reducing the method bloat seen today and separating core store concerns from the network layer.
-- While this RFC makes alterations to a collection possible, it provides no mechanism for tracking changes or initiating a `save`.
+- Is Collection membership immutable?
+Or do we allow untracked mutation?
+This RFC provides no mechanism for tracking changes or initiating a `save`.
 Should it?
 What would that even mean?
   Is it enough to let users figure this out on their own?
 Adding a save API to collections could be done via RFC or addon.